| Copyright | (c) 2025 Thomas Bidne |

 Warning: caching

-Suppose we install an executable example-exe
+Suppose we install an executable example-exe, that depends on

 We first install via: